klaasnicolaas/pypackage-template/README.md

 - Go to the Codecov app page - https://github.com/apps/codecov
 - Click **Configure**
 - Select your repository and follow the instructions
+- Add the `CODECOV_TOKEN` secret to your repository secrets, you can find the token on the Codecov app page (required since v4.x).

 Future pull requests and commits will now include code coverage information.